FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 -System models showing relationships between components & systems -eg DFD

-Thisbusiness activity model visualizes the steps taken by the company staff when using the app.
+This business activity model visualizes the steps taken by the company staff when using the app.

 ![App BAM](./Images/Screenshot_1.PNG)